kubeovn/kube-ovn/README.md

 [中文教程](https://github.com/alauda/kube-ovn/wiki)

 Kube-OVN integrates the OVN-based Network Virtualization with Kubernetes.
 It offers an advanced Container Network Fabric for Enterprises.
+It provides the most functions and very easy to use and operate.

 ## Features
 - **Namespaced Subnets**: Each Namespace can have a unique Subnet (backed by a Logical Switch).
 Pods within the Namespace will have IP addresses allocated from the Subnet.
 It's also possible for multiple Namespaces to share a Subnet.